 The Admiral has a user height range of 5'0" - 6'3" while the First Class has a user height range of 5'0" - 6'0".
 The Admiral has 6 massage styles and the First Class has 5.

 Both chairs are quite similar to each other in terms of their top features, the Osaki First Class is more expensive, but it makes up for the added specs that this chair has, like the number of Auto Programs, touchscreen remote, and Ionization.

-On the other hand, the Osaki Admiral massage chair also has back & calf heat, more massage styles and an open foot massager design.
+On the other hand, the Osaki Admiral massage chair also has lumbar heat, more massage styles and an open foot massager design.